 Opportunistic and fast-paced transactions driven by failed bank status.
 They require advanced planning and coordination with the FDIC to be on the list.

-M&A Transaction Services
+Bank M&A Transaction Services

 Hartman Executive Advisors offers several bank M&A transaction services for financial leaders that are merging with or acquiring another bank.
-Mergers and acquisitions can be an extensive and sometimes difficult process to navigate — thus, it is critical to ensure you work with the right M&A advisory firm.
+Bank mergers and acquisitions can be an extensive and sometimes difficult process to navigate — thus, it is critical to ensure you work with the right M&A advisory firm.
 Here are the services Hartman provides for bank leaders during M&A transactions:

 M&A Planning and Due Diligence